Traditional Chinese music has had a rich and diverse history; and a very different one from the Western world.

 It sounds beautiful and sweet, just as a Dulcimer is supposed to sound like!
 On the other hand, some of its solo repertoire demands for adept technical skills, including vibratos, portamentos, and rapid tremolos.

 The Ruan is a traditional Chinese lute with a round body and a long, straight neck that exhibits 24 frets covering 12 semitones.
 Due to the characteristic circular body, it’s sometimes called the Moon Guitar (Such elegance!).

-Qin pipa was developed into the ‘Ruanxian’, and later the ‘Ruan’.
-It’s lower pitched that Pipa, which allowed it to fill a lot of the tenor and bass registers in the plucked-string section.
+Qin pipa was developed into the ‘Ruanxian’ and later the ‘Ruan.’
+It’s lower pitched than Pipa, which allows it to fill a lot of the tenor and bass registers in the plucked-string section.